drvinceknight/drvinceknight.github.com/src/md/tch/main.md

 > students in the learning process.
 In short active learning requires students
 > to do meaningful learning activities and think about what they are doing."

-My classes will usually be of the form of a flipped learning environment [5] making use of web technologies for the transfer of content ensuring class meetings can be used appropriately for:
+My classes are a flipped learning environment [5] making use of web technologies for the transfer of content ensuring class meetings can be used appropriately for: